kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 [replication-aware linearizability](https://dl.acm.org/doi/10.1145/3314221.3314617)
 from Wang et al. (PLDI 2019), is full functional equivalence with a sequential specification: the merged state should behave as if the operations everyone did had run in some sequential interleaving.
-RA-linearizability has been the property our verification work has aimed at for a few years now.
-For a class of useful data types it still falls short, namely the ones where the state is a grow-only bag and the interesting semantics live in the read function.
+RA-linearizability is what our verification work has aimed at for the past few years, and for a class of useful data types it still falls short: the ones where the state is a grow-only bag and the interesting semantics live in the read function.
 I gave [a talk at PaPoC last week](/slides/RDT_verification_papoc_2026.pdf) about this, and about the multi-modal agentic proof setup we've been using in [Sal](https://github.com/fplaunchpad/sal) to chip away at the gap.
 This post